Michael Collins (baseball)

 Michael John Donald Collins (born 18 July 1984) is an Australian-American baseball manager, coach, and former player in the Australian Baseball League (ABL).
-He is the catching coach for the Houston Astros of Major League Baseball (MLB).
+He is the former catching coach for the Houston Astros of Major League Baseball (MLB).
 He has also played and coached for the Australian national team in World Baseball Classic (WBC) tournaments.

 As manager of the Canberra Cavalry in the 2012–13 season, he led the team to win the Claxton Shield as ABL champions, and in 2013, champions of the Asia Series.

 Early life

-Collins attended the Australian Capital Territory Academy of Sports (ACTAS), an institution established to train future Australian Olympians.
+Collins attended the Australian Capital Territory Academy of Sports, an institution established to train future Australian Olympians.

 Playing career

 Collins debuted in the minor leagues in 2001 at the age of 16 with the AZL Angels.
 In the 2002 Claxton Shield, the Canberra native played for the Australian Provincial team.
 In 2002, the teenager hit .275 on his return trip, alternating between catcher, first base, and DH.
 In 2003 in the US, Collins batted .333 for the Provo Angels and .368 for the AZL Angels.

 In his 2004 campaign, Collins struggled, hitting .218 in only 13 games for the Cedar Rapids Kernels.
 In 2005, Michael hit .444, third-best in the Claxton Shield, and was named the All-Star catcher.
 Collins fared better in his second year at Cedar Rapids, producing at a .320/.412/.482 clip with 16 steals and 32 doubles while splitting time between catcher (59 games) and first base (40).
 He finished third in the Midwest League in batting average and made the league All-Star team at catcher.

 In the 2006 Shield, Collins hit .438/.538/.700 in five games.
 Due to his Claxton Shield performance, he was added to the Australia national baseball team for the 2006 World Baseball Classic.
 Collins was 0 for 4 in the event.

 Collins hit .291 for the 2006 Rancho Cucamonga Quakes and was promoted to Arkansas Travelers in 2007.
 He last played for the Portland Beavers of the AAA Pacific Coast League.

 In Claxton Shield 2009, Australia Provincial was cut from the competition, and Collins was "adopted" into the Queensland Rams, where in 6 games he hit 5 home-runs and, if qualified, would have led the team in slugging with .957.

 In 2010–11 and 2011–12, Collins played for the Canberra Cavalry, in the newly established Australian Baseball League (ABL).
 He ended his playing career on 22 January 2012, hitting .303 in 48 career games for the Cavalry.